Why You Might Need To Talk To A Counselor

 Medically Reviewed By: Kristen Hardin

 It is probably fair to say that everyone has a basic understanding of why physical healthcare is important.
 If you have a persistent cough or pain in your knees, you will generally go to a medical doctor and have it checked out.
-What can be less obvious is that your emotional health is no less vital, and mental issues can be treated by mental health professionals such as counselors as well as medical professionals if you are determined to benefit from medication.
-In fact, virtually everyone suffers from some sort of emotional distress at some point in their life, whether this means a bout of insomnia or something more severe such as clinical depression.
+What can be less obvious is that your emotional health is no less vital, and mental issues can be treated by mental health professionals such as counselors or other medical professionals.
+In fact, virtually everyone suffers from some sort of emotional distress at some point in their life, whether this means a bout of insomnia or something more severe, such as clinical depression.
 Even if the issues you face do not feel severe enough for a clinical mental illness, it might be worth your time to talk to a counselor.
-At a minimum, this will help you to gain a deeper understanding of what you are experiencing and your counselor can be an important resource with information and suggestions on what you can do to feel better.
+At a minimum, this will help you to gain a deeper understanding of what you are experiencing.
+And your counselor can be an important resource with information and suggestions on what you can do to feel better.

 Reasons to Talk to a Counselor

-When someone advertises himself as a mental health counselor or psychologist, you can be sure that person has at least a master's degree along with many other requirements for state licensing, including strict protection of a client's confidentiality.
-Counselors are bound to HIPPA practices which at a simple explanation, means that they are obligated to keep your information confidential.
+When someone advertises themself as a mental health counselor or psychologist, you can be sure that person has at least a master's degree, along with many other requirements for state licensing, including strict protection of a client's confidentiality.
+Counselors are bound to HIPAA practices which, simply put, means that they are obligated to keep your information confidential.
 There are some limitations to this, such as if you are at risk of hurting yourself or someone else, your counselor is obligated to seek action and get you the help you need.
-These are things your counselor will go over with you at your initial session and you should ask any questions you have as some laws are state specific.
+These are things your counselor will go over with you at your initial session, and you should ask any questions you have as some laws are state-specific.
 If you have any questions or concerns, do not hesitate to ask your counselor.

 Finding a Counselor